 The behavior of the fast contribution, identified for PG and PC, thus behaves in the same manner as normal β relaxations.
 The feature that differs from well-separated β relaxations is that the CC relaxation time does not have an Arrhenius temperature dependence.
 Rather, it seems as if the relaxation time follows the temperature dependence of the α relaxation time.
 This could imply a close relation between α and β relaxations in materials exhibiting an excess wing [9].
 An alternative, and more probable explanation, is that the excess wing is in fact the flank of an underlying effective β process, which is the convolution of the pure α and β processes according to Williams' ansatz [23].
-The underlying β relaxation time of the experimentally observed effective process follows the α relaxation time if the α and β relaxation times are sufficiently close in time [24].
-For PC and PG, with their relatively high β{KWW} -values ($\sim 0.6-0.7$), we indeed expect the α and β relaxation times to be close near T{g} according to the correlation found by Ngai [13, 14].
+The underlying β relaxation is then expected to have an Arrhenius temperature dependence, but the relaxation time of the experimentally observed effective process follows the α relaxation time if the α and β relaxation times are sufficiently close in time [24].
+For PC and PG, with their relatively high $\beta{\rm KWW}$ -values (~ 0.6 -0.7), we indeed expect the α and β relaxation times to be close near $T{\rm g}$ according to the correlation found by Ngai [13, 14].